HOW TO CHOOSE THE BEST HVLP SYSTEM FOR YOUR NEEDS AND BUDGET

 Fuji measures the decibels of even the most powerful Q5 at 60 db at 20’ from the turbine — quieter than normal conversation.
 The 3-stage Fuji Q3 is the quietest HVLP turbine of all, at just 58 db when 20 feet away.

-Tests in 2017 at Wood Magazine measured the mid-level Fuji Q4 sound level at 72 db just 10 feet from the turbine.
+The comparison tests in 2017 at Wood Magazine measured the mid-level Fuji Q4 sound level at 72 db just 10 feet from the turbine.
 (That’s quieter than the sound of most toilets flushing, and you’d normally have the turbine much further from the spray area.)

 Compare this with the more intense 78 decibels of the Mini-Mite 3 measured (10 feet away) in the same Wood Magazine test.